nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 Final balance: 100
 ```

 As we can observe, `sellGrapes` is always started and completed _before_ we start `sellOlives`.
-This makes the two logical transaction isoleted and makes sure their event won't end up being mixed together in random order.
+This makes the two logical transactions isolated and makes sure their event won't end up being mixed together in random order.

 Problem solved... _vade in pacem_ dear race condition!